 Recently, we have gotten some questions about our work to support immigrant youth.
 We wanted to take some time to talk about YouthCare’s Casa de Los Amigos Program and clarify some misunderstandings we’ve been hearing.

-- First, Casa de los Amigos is NOT a detention center.
-Our program is a group home supported by the Division of Unaccompanied Minors at the Federal Office of Refugee Resettlement (ORR), and is affiliated with the Federal Administration on Children, Youth, and Families—which focuses universally on youth who are homeless, or without family, across the U.S.
+- First, Casa de Los Amigos is NOT a detention center.
+Our program is a group home contracted through by the Division of Unaccompanied Minors at the Federal Office of Refugee Resettlement (ORR), and is affiliated with the Federal Administration on Children, Youth, and Families—which focuses universally on youth who are homeless, or without family, across the U.S.

-- Second, YouthCare is not—and will never be—an ICE grantee.
+- Second, YouthCare does not—and will never— contract or partner with ICE.
 Our staff works successfully with youth on comprehensive plans to reunite with family or sponsors as quickly and safely as possible and before they age out of programming.
+No information about our youth in the Casa program is shared with ICE.

 Our Casa program provides safe and stable shelter to unaccompanied, undocumented minors while working with them on reunification whenever possible.
 Up to twenty young people ages 12-17 stay in the program, where they receive dignified care and support 24/7.